AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Announcement by the Polkadot CoinReference Team
+**How did you hear about the Grants Program?** An announcement by the CoinReference Team